mcgurk/LoRa/README.md

 At bootup, MOSI, MISO and SCLK is in state "ALT0" and CE0 and CE1 in state "OUT"

-Python spidev-module counts on that pins are at bootup-state.
-It uses CE0 and CE1 with softare and doesn't rely hardware CE0 and CE1 usage.
+Python spidev-module relies that pins are at bootup-state.
+It uses CE0 and CE1 with softare and doesn't use hardware CE0 and CE1 usage.
+Even worse is that you cannot change MOSI, MISO and SCLK state to ALT0 with RPi.GPIO-python module.

 ```
  $ gpio readall